jadbox/node-box/README.md

 By: Jonathan Dunlap
 12/21/2014

-A Node.js sandbox module loader with event pipe.
-Each client module runs in its own process (blocking-free) and communicates by message passing.
+This is a Node library that dynamically loads module JS files and has a two-way communication channel.
+Each client module runs in its own complete and sandboxed process, and it is blocking-free from other running modules.

 ## Features